Weighing app development on Sony

 Foundational truths of Sony Smart TV app development

-UI/UX & design best practices
+UI/UX and design best practices

 • As we’ve mentioned, Sony TVs typically feature high-end displays and advanced video processors like the Cognitive Processor XR, so UI elements and content visuals need to look polished and scale correctly on large screens.

-• Ensure proper D-pad navigation and avoid assuming custom remote layouts — Sony remotes may include additional buttons, but basic navigation remains standard.
+• Ensure proper D-pad navigation and avoid assuming custom remote layouts.
+Sony remotes may include additional buttons, but basic navigation remains standard.

 • Be mindful of Sony’s pre-installed features such as “Living Decor” or ambient modes, which may influence how and when your app appears on screen, even though they don’t typically affect development directly.